Find Trade Colleges

 Read full report on Precision Metal Working at Milwaukee Area Technical College

-Vincennes University did quite well in this year’s ranking of the most popular places for precision metal working students to get a undergraduate certificate.
-It came in at #14 on the list.
-Located in the remote town of Vincennes, Vincennes University is a public college with a fairly large student population.
+With a ranking of #14, Vincennes University did quite well on this year’s most popular schools for precision metal working students working on their undergraduate certificate.
+Located in the town of Vincennes, Vincennes University is a public school with a fairly large student population.

 Women make up 3% of the precision metal working majors at the school.

-Waukesha County Technical College landed the #15 spot in the 2023 rankings for the most popular undergraduate certificate precision metal working programs.
-Located in the suburb of Pewaukee, WCTC is a public school with a medium-sized student population.
+Waukesha County Technical College came in at #15 in this year’s edition of the Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region ranking.
+Located in the suburb of Pewaukee, WCTC is a public college with a medium-sized student population.

 Of the 46 students majoring in precision metal working at WCTC, 96% are male and 4% are female.